 Once "Hands-Off" has been declared, the team members will position themselves so as not to block the view of the table by the audience.
-No part of a team's robot(s) may leave the Starting Box until the round has begun.
-Movement is okay so long as the Starting Box boundary isn't violated.
+No part of a team's robot(s) may leave the Starting Box(s) until the round has begun.
+Movement is okay so long as the Starting Box(s) boundary isn't violated.
 If a moving violation happens, then the judges will call a fault on the team.
 Team members may not move the starting lights at any time after hands-off.
 A judge may move the light to avoid potential damage to a light.
 If a team receives a 2nd fault in a round, then they forfeit the round.
 Team members may not signal to their robots after "Hands-Off" to start their robots.
+If a team member at the table is wearing a shirt with large solid colors that are similar to game pieces on the table, they will be asked to crouch during the round if the robots are using cameras.